Spree Forest: Overview

-About 50,000 people live in the biosphere reserve (1998).
+Approximately 50,000 people live in the biosphere reserve (1998).
 Many of them are descendants of the first settlers in the Spree Forest region, the Slavic tribes of the Sorbs and Wends.
-They have preserved their traditional language, customs and clothing to this day.
+They have preserved their traditional language, customs, and clothing to this day.

 Most inhabitants depend on tourism.
 Many tourists explore the Spree Forest in punts.
-Agriculture, forestry and fishery are other important sources of income.
+Agriculture, forestry, and fishery are other important sources of income.
 The principal town of the area is Lübbenau.

 The Spree Forest gave its name to the following German districts: